WATERVERSE/WATERVERSE-DCAT-AP-Catalogue/README.md

 ## Project structure

-The project will be organized into three sections that align with the requirements of WATERVERSE Pilot projects:
+The project is organized into three sections that align with the requirements of WATERVERSE Pilot projects:

 -  **DCAT-AP Datasets classes**
 -  **DCAT-AP Data Service classes**
 -  **Entity Data**

-For each Dataset and Data Service, there will be a folder per pilot where the corresponding description of the metadata is provided following the **DCAT-AP** specification.
+For each Dataset and Data Service, there is a folder per pilot where the corresponding description of the metadata is provided following the **DCAT-AP** specification.

 # DCAT-AP Dataset classes